TOD-theses/paper-T-RACE/main.typ

 Ethereum is a blockchain that keeps track of a world state and updates this state by executing transactions.
 The transactions can execute so-called smart contracts, which are programs that are stored on the blockchain.
 As these programs are nearly Turing-complete, they can have vulnerabilities and become exploited.

 This thesis focuses on transaction order dependence (TOD), which is a prerequisite for a kind of attack called front-running.
 TOD means that the state changes performed by transactions depend on the order in which the transactions are executed.
 In a front-running attack, an attacker sees that someone is about to perform a transaction and then quickly inserts a transaction before it.
-Because of TOD, executing the attackers' transaction before the victims' transaction yields different state changes, likely beneficial to the attacker, than when executing the victims' transaction first and only afterwards the attackers' transaction.
+Because of TOD, executing the attacker's transaction before the victim's transaction yields different state changes than when execution the victim's transaction first.

-This work proposes a method to take a pair of transactions that has been executed on the blockchain and to analyze it (1) in the same order as on the blockchain and (2) in a reversed order, where the originally first transaction is now executed last.
+This work proposes a method to take a pair of transactions and to simulate the two transactions in both orders.
 When executing the transactions in both orders, we can compare their behaviours to see if they are TOD and also if it exhibits characteristics of a front-running attack.

-We use the state changes of transactions to calculate which world state we need to use for executing the transactions we analyze.
+We use the state changes of transactions to calculate the world states used for transaction execution.
 This removes the need to execute intermediary transactions that were originally executed between the two transactions we analyze.
-Furthermore, our method also removes side effects that can occur between the first transaction and intermediary transactions when executing the different transaction orders.
+Instead, we can use their state changes to maintain the effect they had on the second transaction, while updating the world states according to the different orders.

-To evaluate our transaction order simulation, we search for transaction pairs that are potentially TOD.
-To do so, we also use state changes to match transactions that access and modify the same state and define several filters to remove irrelevant transaction pairs.
+Moreover, we search the blockchain history for transaction pairs that are potentially TOD.
+We match transactions that access and modify the same state and define several filters to remove irrelevant transaction pairs.
 On these transaction pairs, we use our simulation method to check if they are TOD and if they have characteristics of a front-running attack.
 We check for the characteristics of the ERC-20 multiple withdrawal attack @rahimian_resolving_2019, the TOD properties implemented by Securify @tsankov_securify_2018, and financial gains and losses@zhang_combatting_2023.

 We show that our concepts can be implemented with endpoints exposed by an archive node.
 We neither require custom modifications nor local access to an archive node.
-Also, transactions are executed on the archive node.

 Overall, our main contributions are: